 - 1 cup fresh grated coconut - ground with little water

 - pick, rinse the lentils couple of times in water.

-- pressure cook the lentils till they soft.
+- pressure cook the lentils till they are soft.

 - add coconut paste to the cooked lentils and mix well.